x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 - New mail notifications will continue to be delivered, however, upon launching the app, the new messages will have to be downloaded.

-- Calendar reminders will fire for appointments that have been cancelled because the app was unable to download and process the meeting cancellation.
+- Calendar reminders will fire for appointments that have been canceled because the app was unable to download and process the meeting cancellation.

 > [!NOTE]
 > Apple allows its native Mail and Calendar apps to do background refreshes without any restrictions.
 Therefore, users may notice a difference in the background synchronization experience between the apps.
 However, this also results in improved battery life and less data consumption with Outlook for iOS.